diptiman-mohanta/Text-Normalization-for-Automatic-Speech-Recognition/README.md

 - While the application of the Whisper's normalization results in modest WER improvements for English and Finnish, with an absolute reduction of 5.1% and 3.2% respectively, Indic language experience suspicious absolute WER reductions: 21.9% for Hindi, 41.5% for Tamil and a substantial 152.2% for Malayalam.
 - Due to this poor perfomance they conducted a further comparision of WER with and without Whisper's normalization on publicly availabe model that have been derieved from the baseline model after language-specific fine tuning.
 This improved the performance of the Hindi, Tamil and malayalam model with the absolute reduction in WER with the decrease of 10.7% for Hindi, 21.3% for Tamil and 34.1% of Malayalam.

+---
+## Mark My Words: A Robust Multilingual Model for punctuation in Test and Speech Transcripts
+- Authors: 2025
+- Punctuation plays a vital role in structuring meaning to a text or speech.
+- In this model, they introduced cadence, a generalist punctuationt restoration model adapted from pretrained LLMs.
+- Cadence is designed to handel both clean written test and highly spontaneous spoken trasnscripts.
+It surpasses the previous SOTA in performance while expanding support from 14 to all 22 Indian Language and English.
+- Indic languages face a substantail hurdles.
+They include scarcity of annoted corpora, especially for low-resources languages and linguistic complexity with diverse scripts, grammars and unique marks.
+To bridge this gap for Indic Languages, they constucted a diverse multilingual punctuation corpus covering both written and ASR-transcribed text.
+- This corpus is aggregated from multiple sources, including Sangraha-verified, IndicVoices, TranslatedCosmopedia and IndicCorp-v2.
+They adopted Geema3-1B-pretrained model for punctuation restoration by converting it into a bidirectional transformer using a masked next token prediction.
+- This model support English and all 22 scheduled languages of India.

+### Methodology

+#### Data Strategy for multilingual punctuation restoration.
+- For intial continual pre training phase, they leverage large-scale high-quality multilingual web corpora.
+These resources are selected for their broad linguistic coverage, providing the model with exposure to a wide arrey of languages and writting styles.
+- To prepare the model specifically for punctuation restoration, they construct a substantial and hetrogenious finetuning dataset through a significant data aggregation efforts.

+#### Model training and Adoptation
+- Started with pre-trained transformerbased language model these are deighend for unidirectional text generation processing context only from preceding token.
+For sequence tagging task like punctuation restoration bidirectional infromation flow is highly benificial and adopted a model's attention mechanism to be fully bidirectional.
+- Instead of conventioal masked language modeling, they used a Masked Next Token Prediction.
+In this modified setup, a random subset of tokens in an input sequence is masked.
+The model's predictive task is then specifically focused: for an unmaksed token at the position *i* if its subsequent token position is *i*+1 is the maksed, the mode is trained to predict this masked token *i*+1.
+This prediciton is prefromed using the contextual representation of the token at position *i*.
+- Initially trained on a high resources language to establish a robust foundational representations.
+Then this model is exposed to a mid resouces language which allowed the model to begin generalizing across the related linguistic structures and benifit from these larger datasets.
+Then low resources languages are introduced which encouraged knowlege transfer from the more data rich languages learned in the previous phase and achieved good performance on low data languages.
+Then model is trained on a mixture of datas from all supported languages.
+- Then the model is finetuned specifically for the punctuation restoration task using amalgamated dataset described earlier.

+### Results
+- Achieved an overall socre of 0.7924 on written text and 0.6249 on spontaneous speech transcripts.
+On complete set of 30 supported punctuation labels it achived overall score of 0.5931 on written text and 0.4508 on spontaneous speech transcripts.

+---